lumina-desktop/lumina-docs/luminaplugins.rst

 .. _luminadesktopplugin4:

 .. figure:: images/luminadesktopplugin4.png
+   :scale: 100%

 :numref:`Figure %s: Desktop Icons <luminadesktopplugin4>`

 This plugin will define an area on the desktop to display icons.
 If enough icons are added to the plugin, a scroll bar will appear for the user to scroll through all available icons.

 .. _Note Pad: